sdiehl/wiwinwlh/tutorial.md

 ----------------

-Newtype deriving is a common technique used in combination with the `mtl` library and as such we will discuss it's use for transformers in this section.
+Newtype deriving is a common technique used in combination with the `mtl` library and as such we will discuss its use for transformers in this section.

 As discussed in the [newtypes](#newtypes) section, newtypes let us reference a data type with a single constructor as a new distinct type, with no runtime